adrianHards/learning-rails/rails/react.md

 end
 ```

-Run `bin/rails s` to start the server and visit http://localhost:3000/movies; you should see JSON (in this instance, an array of each of our movie instances).
+Run `bin/rails s` to start the server and visit http://localhost:3000/movies; you should see JSON (in this example, an array of each of our movie instances).

 ####